 - the rules attached to the application have been approved by the society.

+If you're filing manually, you'll complete the certification on Form IS1 (see below).
 If you are completing the application online, you will complete the certification as part of your application.

 Names and signatures of 15 members